Joins The Open Subsurface Data Universe™ Forum to Empower Operators to Leverage the Advantages of the Cloud

 The OSDU Forum is part of The Open Group, a global consortium that enables the achievement of business objectives through technology standards.
 Members include more than 625 organizations; spanning customers, systems and solutions suppliers, tool vendors, integrators, academics, and consultants across multiple industries.

 Qumulo offers the freedom to store, manage, and access file-based data in any operating environment, at petabyte and global scale.
 Qumulo offers the only storage system designed to manage cost-effectively the volume and geographic dispersion of today’s technology, both on-premise and in the public cloud.
-Qumulo’s solutions are available on its own-branded storage servers, on third-party hardware from companies such as HPE and Dell and natively on AWS in the public cloud.
+Qumulo’s solutions are available on its own-branded storage servers, on third-party hardware from companies such as HPE and natively on AWS in the public cloud.
 Its solutions are designed from the ground up to meet today’s requirements for scale; offering the highest-performance file storage system for data centers and the public cloud.